aeckar/usf-cse-resources/reviews/COT3100_review1.md

 - To show that some predicate $P(k)$ implies $P(k + 1)$ is part of *mathematical induction*
     - Method of proof
-- Negating a quantifer ($\exists$ or $\forall$) results in the quantifier being replaced with the other, and every statement and condition being negated
+- Negating a quantifier ($\exists$ or $\forall$) results in the quantifier being replaced with the other, and every statement and condition being negated